hrishikesh-k/Blogfolio/content/about.md

 1. [GitHub](ext:https://www.github.com/): Used as a version control system and a backend for comments.
 1. [Netlify](ext:https://www.netlify.com/): Used to serve the website, collect analytics*, and submit contact form.

-*The collected analytics don't include any kind of personal data.
+*The collected analytics don't display any kind of personal data to me.
 They are access logs that every server collects.

 Please note: I'm not affiliated with any of these libraries or any of their creators.
 I'm neither linked in any way to any of the external links on this website.
 All the copyrights and trade marks belong to their respective owners.